 Being able to listen, to empathise and to approach people without prejudice are key skills that representatives for individuals with severe disabilities must possess.
 On this basis, the university’s representatives seek to support severely handicapped persons working at the University of Konstanz as well and as comprehensively as possible.

-Tobias Neumann, Ursula Indlekofer and Sabine Rothe are the University of Konstanz’s representatives for employees with severe disabilities.
+Tobias Neumann, Ursula Indlekofer, Cornelia Heuer and Astrid Joachimi are the University of Konstanz’s representatives for employees with severe disabilities.
 They are your contact persons, if you have a physical or psychological impairment.
 They also take care of external applicants with disabilities.